 All student, faculty and staff are welcome to attend.

 SAVE THE DATE, April 21

 The Mathematics Department invites the NEIU community to bring their children to the first "Family Math Night @ NEIU" on Friday, April 21, from 4:30 to 5:30 p.m. at the Math Community Center (BBH 364).

 April is Mathematics and Statistics Awareness Month and in the NEIU Mathematics Department we are celebrating it by giving kids mathematical "wow" moments using soap bubbles.

 We encourage you to bring your daughters, sons, younger siblings, nieces and nephews to this hands on activity.
 Dr. Nabil Kahouadji, from the NEIU Mathematics Department, will use soap bubbles to introduce and illustrate a beautiful and complex mathematical object that is easy to understand.

 - Kids of any age are welcome and a "wow" moment is almost guaranteed!

 - Light snacks and refreshments for the kids will be provided (fruit, crackers, water, juice boxes, etc.).

-- For logistic purposes, please RSVP at the following form with your name and number of kids you plan to bring.
+- For logistic purposes, please RSVP with your name and number of kids you plan to bring.
 You may also indicate if you would like to donate some light snacks and refreshments.

 All are welcome at the Mathematics Community Center informational session on Feb.
 28, 2017, from 3-4:45 p.m. in BBH 364.
 The purpose of this event is to increase awareness about the math resources and activities provided by the center.
 Join us to learn about: